Toby-Broom/Widgets/Windows/README.md

 I typically convert the Invoke-SysXML to an .exe with https://github.com/MScholtes/Win-PS2EXE as it less hassle to run as a scheduled task

-Invoke-SysXML.xml cane be used to create scheduled task
+Invoke-SysXML.xml can be used to create scheduled task

 I also run the log off script reboot.cmd when shutting down to trigger the reset of the more static data generated with Get-SystemData.ps1